JNPRAutomate/automated_junos_configuration_changes_with_appformix_saltstack/README.md

 ## SaltStack

-### Install the master and a minion.
+### Install SaltStack

 This is not covered by this documentation.

+You need a  master and a minion.

+The Salt Junos proxy has some requirements (```junos-eznc``` python library and other dependencies).
-### Install the Junos proxy role to a minion
+Install on the master or on a minion the dependencies to use a SaltStack proxy for Junos.

-ssh to the Salt master.

-On the Salt master, list all the keys.
-Make sure the minion key is accepted.
+You need one junos proxy daemon per device.
+Start one junos proxy daemon per device.

+### Validate your SaltStack setup

+Run this command on the master to verify:
 ```
 salt-key -L
 ```